-Maturity of version is specified as “beta” when compiled from source with the MONGO table type because this is a new table type not yet thoroughly tested.
+Maturity of version 1.06.0003 is specified as “beta” when compiled from source with the MONGO table type because this is a new table type not yet thoroughly tested.
 However, this does not mean much because no precise definition of maturity exists.
 As a matter of facts, because CONNECT handles many table types, each type has different maturity depending on whether is old and well tested, not so much tested or newly implemented.
 This will be indicated when applicable.

+New Feature of the new CONNECT Version

+This version introduces a new table type MONGO.
+It enables users to access MongoDB collections and to regard them as relational tables.
+This table type and the possibility to specify some columns a JSON objects, coupled with the use of JSON functions, makes MariaDB one of the most complete tool to handle NOSQL information.

-See the MONGO table type for a detailed description of MONGO in version 1.06.003.
+See the MONGO table type for a detailed description of MONGO in version 1.06.004.

 Loading the CONNECT handler